 Alibaba, like other major Chinese companies, understands the massive commercial and e-commerce opportunities associated with live-streaming and has made Taobao Live a focal point of their strategy for years.
 As a result, the platform is Alibaba’s live-streaming arm that has not only helped with the rise of Key Opinion Leaders (KOLs) and Key Opinion Consumers (KOCs)— many of whom earn millions of dollars by partnering with companies to highlight their products in videos— but it also expects the Taobao Live to generate over 500 billion sales transactions over the next three years.

-If recent history helps to gauge the future, 500 billion sales transactions seems well within reach.
-Taobao Live is by far the most popular platform for live streaming: 79 percent of of all e-commerce live-streaming transactions in China occurred on its platform.
+If recent history helps to gauge the future, 500 billion sales transactions seem well within reach.
+Taobao Live is by far the most popular platform for live streaming: 79 percent of all e-commerce live-streaming transactions in China occurred on its platform.
 On 11/11 Singles Day 2018 alone, Chinese KOL Viya helped generate RMB 330 million during a Taobao live stream.
-More recently, almost 10 million people watched her Livestream from Auckland, New Zealand and spent nearly $NZD 30 million.
+More recently, almost 10 million people watched her Livestream from Auckland, New Zealand, and spent nearly $NZD 30 million.

 The biggest Chinese online video platform by daily average users (DAU) is Tencent Video—by a significant margin.
 In 2018, it averaged nearly 33 percent more daily users than second-place iQiyi and almost 70 percent more than third-place Youku.
 The company also announced in 2018 that it had reached nearly 89 million paying subscribers.